A Change-Point Approach to Estimating the Proportion of False Null Hypotheses in Multiple Testing: Abstract

 \section{Abstract}

 For estimating the proportion of false null hypotheses in multiple testing, a family of estimators by \cite{storey2002direct} is widely used in the applied and statistical literature, with many methods suggested for selecting the parameter $\lambda$.
-Inspired by change-point concepts, our new approach to the latter problem first approximates the $p$-value plot with a piecewise linear function with a single change-point and then selects the $p$-value at the change-point location as $\lambda$.
-Simulations show that our method has among the smallest RMSE across various settings, and we extend it to address the estimation in cases of superuniform $p$-values.
+Inspired by change-point concepts, our new approach to the selection of $\lambda$ first approximates the $p$-value plot with a piecewise linear function with a single change-point and then selects the $p$-value at the change-point location as $\lambda$.
 We provide asymptotic theory for our estimator, relying on the theory of quantile processes.
-Additionally, we propose an application in the change-point literature and illustrate it using high-dimensional CNV data.
+We propose a method that adapts to the unknown sparsity of the false-null $p$-values by tuning the parameter of the change-point estimation step.
+Additionally, we propose an application in the change-point literature and illustrate it using high-dimensional copy number variation (CNV) data.

 {\it Keywords:} Multiple testing; change-point detection; p-values